KaiNorth/kainorth_academicpages.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Linguistics, University of Winchester, 2017
+* B.A. in Linguistics, University of Winchester, 2017
-* M.S. in Applied Linguistics, University of Nottingham, 2018
+* M.A. in Applied Linguistics, University of Nottingham, 2018
-* M.S. in Computational Linguistics,  University of Wolverhampton, 2019
+* M.A. in Computational Linguistics,  University of Wolverhampton, 2019
 * Ph.D in Information Technology, University of George Mason, 2025 (expected)

 Relevant Work experience